SagnikGanguly96/mod_aspdotnet/mod_aspdotnet24/Readme.md

 ================================
 **mod_aspdotnet** is an Apache module hosted which is now came to an end of support.
 It was first hosted by Apache HTTPD after they have retired **mod_aspdotnet** it has been migrated to http://sourceforge.net/projects/mod-aspdotnet, they have also suspended development of the project on that time the project was for Apache 2.2 (x86/32bts) only, but then the project again migrated to https://github.com/stjeong/mod_aspdotnet by [SeongTae Jeong](https://github.com/stjeong) and he had provided support for Apache 2.4 (x86/32bits).
 Now the project has been pulled from https://github.com/stjeong/mod_aspdotnet and upgraded for multiple architectures 32bits/64bits and re-opened by [Sagnik Ganguly](https://github.com/SagnikGanguly96) at https://github.com/SagnikGanguly96/mod_aspdotnet24.
 Now the next plan is to provide continuous support for the project in the coming future releases of Apache HTTPD.

-I'm not good at architecture on Apache and its module.
-My work is only to support for Apache 2.4 and .NET 4.0 or later.

 You have to install appropriate modules for your environment as follows.

 | Apache Version | mod_aspdotet                          |  Architecture  | .NET  |